Telegram bot CLI

 Configuration

-From a Telegram account you must type /start to the user BotFather (https://telegram.me/botfather) to create a bot.
+From a Telegram® account, you must type /start to the user BotFather to create a bot.

-It will return a series of parameters and instructions that we can do for the creation and manipulation of bots.
+It will return a series of parameters and instructions available for the creation and manipulation of bots:

-We will use the /newbot option with which we will create a new bot.
+Use the /newbot option to create a new bot.

-It will ask us the name we want to give to our bot, in my case I have selected Pandora_FMS_Test_bot , but you can put the one you prefer.
+It will ask for the name, in this case Pandora_FMS_Test_bot , you can use any name you prefer.

-Now it will ask us for a user id for the bot, this has to end in _bot in this case I will use the same one.
-Pandora_FMS_Test_bot.
+Now you will be asked for a user ID for the bot, which must end in _bot.
+In this case, use the same one as before: Pandora_FMS_Test_bot.

-Now it will return us the information of our bot and some instructions for its administration, we will copy and save the API token that is the one with which we will authenticate us as that bot.
+It will now return information about our bot and some instructions for its administration.
+You must copy and save the API token, which is what we will use to authenticate ourselves as that bot.

 Create a group and add the bot

-Get the id of the group to send messages from the CLI
+Obtain the group ID to send messages from the CLI

-Now we need to obtain the id of the group in which we have added our bot, there are different ways to do it, but one of the easiest is to add another bot that extracts this information very easily GetIDs Bot (https://t.me/getidsbot).
+Now we need to obtain the id of the group where we added our bot.
+There are different ways to do this.
+One of the simplest is to add another bot that extracts this information very easily: GetIDs Bot.

-We add it to the group we want to know the id and it will give us a series of instructions for its use.
-But just by adding it, it will give us the information we need, which is the group id.
+We add it to the group we want to know the id of, and it will give a series of instructions for its use.
+Just by adding it, it provides the information we need (id of the group).

-group if we want, it has already fulfilled the objective of giving us the id.
+We can remove this GetIDs Bot from the group because it has already fulfilled its purpose of giving us the ID.

 pip3 install -r requirements.txt